-Consisting of four musicians, including one klangregie (sound director), P600 experiments with a range of acoustic, electro-acoustic, and acousmatic sound.
+Consisting of four musicians, including one klangregie (sound director / live sound manipulation), P600 experiments with a range of acoustic, electro-acoustic, and acousmatic sound.
 Each musician acts as an independent sound source, but also sends an audio signal to a main mixer.
-The klangregie manipulates and spatializes their sounds, via the mixer and a quadraphonic loudspeakers, according to a score.
-This is equally inspired by Dub Reggae producers and Stockhausen, in that the mixer becomes an instrument.
+The klangregie manipulates and spatializes their sounds, via the mixer and (quadraphonic) loudspeakers, according to a score.
+This is equally inspired by Dub Reggae producers and avantgarde composers like Stockhausen or Nono, in that the mixer becomes an instrument.
 The autonomy of each musician, combined with the klangregie’s use of their signals, offers a complex level of sound dynamics: ranging from micro to macro and barely audible to omnipresent.
 For each performance the quartet spends a period of days in the space, developing ideas which both relate and respond to the space – both sonically and conceptually.

 Since the launch of the project in 2013, a ‚modular approach‘ has been established besides the group work: collectively conceived ideas, audio material and scores/concepts have been integrated and re-contextualized in solo and duo efforts – in ongoing studio experiments, published recordings, as well as concerts.